Back to blog

-The White House unveiled a comprehensive AI legislative framework with six core objectives, declaring the US is going 'all-in' on winning the AI race.
-The framework directly addresses AI-powered trading bots already dominating platforms like Polymarket and Kalshi, raising critical questions for prediction market traders across LATAM and beyond.
+The White House unveiled a comprehensive AI legislative framework on April 16, 2026, declaring the US is going 'all-in' on the AI race.
+The Trump AI regulation directly addresses prediction markets and algorithmic trading bots that dominate Polymarket and Kalshi, sparking debate in the LATAM crypto community about whether the rules will accelerate or constrain AI-powered trading on decentralized markets.

 What happened and why it matters